PSFS Building: Reception

 The design of the PSFS Building elicited both early criticism and praise.
 In the March 1931 issue of T-Square Club Journal Elbert Conover said, "The day will come when even in America, we will become skillful enough to meet economic pressure without forcing upon the community such ugliness and illogical designing."
+Robert A. M. Stern called the building "rarest of phenomena of our time, a working monument", praising the refined details and saying the building's form and function had been skillfully united.
+William Jordy said the building's uniqueness "appears in its extraordinary ambiguity, as reconciliation, synthesis, and prophecy."
+Jordy also wrote that the building, while signaling a late arrival of the 1920s "European functionalist style", also shunned many Beaux-Arts principles, being "not even quite the unadulterated exemplar of the International style that it seems to be".

-The PSFS Building was one of only two U.S. skyscrapers included in the 1932 International style exhibition at the Museum of Modern Art.
-Run by Henry-Russell Hitchcock and Philip Johnson, the exhibition was where the term International style was coined.
+The PSFS Building was one of two U.S. skyscrapers included in the 1932 International style exhibition at the Museum of Modern Art (MoMA), along with New York City's McGraw-Hill Building.
+Run by Henry-Russell Hitchcock and Philip Johnson, the exhibition originated the term "International style".
 The PSFS Building was praised for its cantilevering facade and the building's organization of shops on the first floor, the banking hall on the second floor, offices above and the service tower in the back.

-Unlike the PSFS Building, the design of the other skyscraper—New York City's McGraw-Hill Building—was more due to necessity of publishing operations and zoning restrictions than following an architectural movement.
-Hitchcock and Johnson were critical of both building's use of ornamental signage at the top.
-However, Lescaze and Howe's design was not featured at the 1932 Architectural League of New York Annual Exhibition after the skyscraper was deemed as having an ugly and illogical design.
+Hitchcock and Johnson were critical of both buildings' use of ornamental signage at the top.
+However, the PSFS design was not featured at the 1932 Architectural League of New York Annual Exhibition, as its design was deemed ugly and illogical.
 Howe responded by saying "Like all institutions which have become traditional, it tends to resent change."